jbcodeforce/aws-messaging-samples/docs/classic-req-reply-jms.md

     </dependency>
 ```

-The classical JMS implementation use the ConnectionFactory, create a unique connection to the broker, and then one session to send message and one to receive message from the different queue:
+The classical JMS implementation uses the ConnectionFactory, creates a unique connection to the broker, and then one session to send message and one to receive message from the different queue:

 ```java
 connectionFactory = new ActiveMQConnectionFactory(connectionURLs);